 With structure I mean that we have the verb (“robbed”), which is marked with a “V” above it and a “VP” above that, which is linked with a “S” to the subject ("the thief”), which has a “NP” above it.
 This is like a template for a subject-verb relationship and there are many others for other types of relationships.

-Stemming is a technique that comes from morphology and information retrieval which is used in NLP for pre-processing and efficiency purposes.
-It's defined by the dictionary as to "originate in or be caused by.”
+Stemming is a technique that comes from morphology and information retrieval which is used in natural language processing for pre-processing and efficiency purposes.
+It’s defined by the dictionary as to “originate in or be caused by.”

 Basically, stemming is the process of reducing words to their word stem.
 A “stem” is the part of a word that remains after the removal of all affixes.
 For example, the stem for the word “touched” is “touch.”
 "Touch" is also the stem of “touching,” and so on.